 Dr Karen Kemp PhD, MPhil, BSc (Hons), RGN, is Consultant Nurse IBD at Central Manchester University Hospitals NHS Foundation Trust, where she runs a service with around 4,000 IBD patients.

-The IBD team presented the IBDQIP results to the Trust Board and within this the case for the InfoFlex PMS was included, which would allow them to have a comprehensive view of the whole service for the first time and provide them with an efficient management tool.
-The Trust managers approved the funding for the PMS and as additional two more full time IBD nurses in order to improve performance against IBDQIP.
+The IBD team presented the IBDQIP results to the Trust Board and within this, the case for the InfoFlex PMS was included, which would allow them to have a comprehensive view of the whole service for the first time and provide them with an

 The main benefit for Karen is not having multiple databases, so not having to double up on work.
 An example of this is the biologics audit, which used to take a lot of time to complete each year, but now the team will save time by having put the information in as they go along, and they have a good feeling about working towards something together, now that they have one single database for all their patients.

-Every team will have their own approach to data entry.
-At Central Manchester the patients complete disease scoring questions on clinic forms in the waiting area.
-Consent forms and disease scoring forms are included with the infusion paperwork, and then an administrator enter the scores and the consent into the database.
+Every team will have its own approach to data entry.
+At Central Manchester, the patients complete disease scoring questions on clinic forms in the waiting area.
+Consent forms and disease scoring forms are included with the infusion paperwork, and then an administrator enters the scores and the consent into the database.